Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 nodes and as a higher level of parallelism rarely generates much gains.

-**Note that we have put some effort in testing LUMI/23.09 and have rebuild the GPU version of the packages in LUMI/23.09 central stack to as much as possible remove references to ROCm libraries that may cause problems.
+**Note that we have put some effort in testing LUMI/23.09 and have rebuild the GPU version of the packages in the LUMI/23.09 central stack to as much as possible remove references to ROCm libraries that may cause problems.
 However, we will not invest time in solving problems with even older versions of the LUMI stacks for which we already indicated before the maintenance that there would be problems.**